 Here is my favorite way to shape bagels.

-After your dough has doubled in size, divide your dough into 10 pieces.
-Take one piece and fold the ends over each other.
+Step one: After your dough has doubled in size, divide your dough into 8 – 10 pieces.
+These are giant everything bagels so I only made 8.
+Take one piece and fold the ends over each other so it’s a ball.
+Squeeze the ends together.

-Next, using your thumb and index finger, create a hole in the middle of the dough.
-Place both your index fingers inside the hole, and roll the dough over both fingers to enlarge the hole a few inches to create a bagel shape.
-Repeat with the remaining dough.
+Step three: Next, using your thumb and index finger, create a hole in the middle of the dough.
+Place both your index fingers inside the hole, and roll the dough over both fingers to enlarge the hole a few inches to create a bagel shape, don’t make the hole too big.

-I hope you enjoy The Best Chewy Homemade Bagels as much as my family does!
+I hope you enjoy These Giant Homemade Bagels as much as my family does!
 Let me know if you make this recipe.
 Enjoy!

 Looking For More Recipes?